Kitty Hawk Aircargo: History

 The company's founder, M. Thomas Christopher, first got his start in the air transport industry in 1976, where as a member of Burlington Northern Airfreight, he volunteered to fly a plane of his own to help a client who had missed a flight.
 He would continue operating this side business beyond his eventual firing from Burlington in 1978, which led to him officially establishing the company as Christopher Charters, Inc. soon after.
 Christopher's one-plane business proved to be a success, with him later acquiring the Dallas-based charter company Kitty Hawk Airways in 1985; both companies merged that same year into the holding group Kitty Hawk, which then established two divisions, one as an air charter service, and the other for charter flights.
 Kitty Hawk was commended for its fast and reliable service, with it being listed among the fastest-growing companies per the Dallas 100 Awards in 1993.

+Kitty Hawk Air Cargo originated with the small freight airline General Aviation, which was sold to Kitty Hawk Group in 1988.